 Most girls who are expecting a baby do not anticipate dropping out of high school; however, when they have their baby, all too often that will change!
 They forget about their high school education “temporarily” — never to return to school at all.
 This is very unfortunate.
-Shalom Bayit Foundation (SBF) has teamed up with MyCareerTools.com to provide full educational help for these teen moms.
-Together they offer free online GED preparation, educational support, and the cost for the GED exam ($120) will also be provided.
+Shalom Bayit Foundation (SBF) has teamed up with Best GED Classes to provide full educational help for these teen moms.
+Together they offer free online GED preparation, educational support, and also the cost of the GED exam ($120) will be provided.

 Note From The Founder

-Shalom Bayit Foundation, Inc. (SBF) was created to help first time expectant teens/young mothers that have nowhere else to turn.
+Shalom Bayit Foundation, Inc. (SBF) was created to help first-time expectant teens/young mothers that have nowhere else to turn.
 Thus far we have been assisting pregnant teens/young mothers for quite a few years.
-Providing them with the much needed resources, help, love they may not have found on their own, to #helpthemhelpthemselves; to be able to keep moving forward in their life and become the best parent they can be to their child(ren).
+Providing them with the much-needed resources, help, love they may not have found on their own, to #helpthemhelpthemselves; to be able to keep moving forward in their lives and become the best parent they can be to their child(ren).